emdzejski/garaz_projekt/README.md

 # Science and tech used
+In order to place a resistor inside a chess piece we drilled a small hole in the bottom.
+A resistor was placed on a chequers piece and then glued to a chess piece.
+Two holes were also made inside chequers pieces so that the resistors would fit easily. **Circuit scheme will be uploaded soon.**

 List of equipment:
 1. wooden chessboard with plastic chess and chequers pieces
 2. ridiculous number of wires